samvabyat1/icx2/README.md

-# Instagram redesigned with backend
+# Instagram redesigned with new UI

 Redesigned instagram with all important features like posts, stories, profile, messaging, and more and comes with a massive premium look and feel and responsive animations.